developer-friendly/blog/docs/blog/posts/2024/0023-operational-authentication/index.md

 ### Kratos Kustomization

-You are more than welcome to pick Helm from the officially supported Helm chart [^ory-charts], however, I have found their Helm charts inflexible and very hard to maintain and customize!
-Examples include mounting secrets from External Secrets Operator, mounting a specific volume for configuration files, etc.
+You are more than welcome to pick [Helm] from the officially supported Helm chart [^ory-charts], however, I have found their Helm charts inflexible and very hard to maintain and customize!
+Examples include mounting secrets from [External Secrets] Operator, mounting a specific volume, etc.

 That's the main reason I maintain my own security hardened [Kustomization] stack[^kustomizations] that is almost always one patch[^kustomize-patch] away from being exactly what you need it to be.

+Let's create our Kratos Kustomization files.

 ```yaml title="kratos/ingress.yml"
 -8<- "docs/blog/posts/2024/0023-operational-authentication/kratos/ingress.yml"